 At a glance: A painter from the remote Indulkana community 400 kilometres south of Alice Springs, who won one of Australia’s most prestigious art awards – the Sir John Sulman Prize – in 2018.

 What she’s known for: Striking, colourful paintings that blend language and community with pop-culture obsession.
 Whiskey blurs imagination and real life; she might deploy her favourite female pop icons in distinctly Australian landscapes, or depict Wonder Woman and Tina Turner having a picnic with a stegosaurus.

-For The National: Whiskey will present a new piece painted straight onto a bullet-riddled sign directing drivers to the Iwantja Arts Centre (where Whiskey is an artist resident) and a selection of older works.
+For The National: Whiskey presents a new piece painted straight onto a bullet-riddled sign directing drivers to the Iwantja Arts Centre (where Whiskey is an artist resident) and a selection of older works.

-See The National at Carriageworks, Art Gallery of New South Wales and the Museum of Contemporary Art from March 30 to June 23.
+See The National at Carriageworks, Art Gallery of New South Wales and the Museum of Contemporary Art until June 23.

 This story originally appeared in Sydney Print Issue 17